 Certain unregistered crypto asset trading platforms have filed an enhanced pre-registration undertaking (PRU) with their principal regulator to continue operations while their applications for registration and related relief are reviewed.
-Regulators have completed a review of some of the filings and are currently reviewing the remainder of the filings received.
+Regulators have completed a review of some of the filings.

 Filing a PRU does not mean a platform will be granted registration.
 However, PRUs contain important investor protection commitments from unregistered crypto asset trading platforms.
 These commitments are generally consistent with the requirements currently applicable to registered platforms.